Ischaemic Affairs of the Heart

 A couple of years later I was with my HSC high–school friends on a weekend away at Palm Jungle.
 We had gone off the main track and were setting up camp in the jungle, near the edge of ocean cliffs which run the eastern length of the park.
 Having set up our hammocks, a couple of us decided it would be fun to chop down a tree and throw it over the cliff's edge — as you do.

-We found a small tree that was about 8m tall, but with a trunk thin enough to be easy to hack through with our machetes.
-Did I mention my mate was wearing army-surplus fatigues, while I was in blue overalls and sporting a tweed pork-pie hat?
-“Deliverance” 2.0
+We found a small tree that was about 8m tall, but with a trunk thin enough to be easily hacked through with our machetes.
+Did I mention my mate was wearing army–surplus tiger–stripe fatigues, while I was in blue overalls and sporting a tweed pork–pie hat?

 So we cut down the tree and dragged it, with great difficulty, through the jungle to the top of a cliff.
 Except it wasn't a sheer edge, but rather a 20m rubble slope at 45° to the top of the actual edge, which then had a 50m drop to rocks and the roaring ocean below.
 We had to cautiously venture out onto the top of the slope, dragging the tree behind us, hoping its weight would cause it to slide down and over.
 Except it just sat there.
 So we dragged it a bit more, and then a bit more, until it suddenly started to move.